SimonSchwaiger/nerfstudio-ros-ws/README.md

 * **Dockerfile.remote**
    Final Dockerfile used to locally install required packages missing from the image prebuilt in the cloud.
 Modify this Dockerfile to install further software in the container.

+### Setting the Graphics Architecture

+I could not get [Nvidia's Tiny Cuda NN (link)](https://github.com/NVlabs/tiny-cuda-nn) to reliably build with graphics architecture auto-detection turned on.
+Therefore, `TCNN_CUDA_ARCHITECTURES` is set manually in *Dockerfile.remote*. **If you use a GPU not from Nvidia's 40-series, change this environment variable as shown in the [Nerfstudio documentation (link)](https://docs.nerf.studio/quickstart/installation.html#tiny-cuda-arch-list).**

 ### Run Workspace

 Unzip the workspace and navigate to the root of ros_ml_container.
 Run the following command to start the container.